sorbet/sorbet/website/docs/procs.md

 This is valid Ruby, and Sorbet will accept this code too.
 Implicitly, Sorbet will know that the method might accept a block, but it will treat the block itself as `T.untyped`.
-In order to give a signature to this method, the block paramter will need a name:
+In order to give a signature to this method, the block parameter will need a name:

 ```ruby
 def foo(&blk) # <-